-While this discussion may appear to be a matter of semantics, the operational definition of the term starburst is an extremely important one in the study of galaxy evolution.
-This is because such galaxies are connected to a physical phase of galaxy formation, which is then used in turn to contextualize the evolution of galaxies across a wide variety of environments (e.g., Dressler et al.\ 2013).
-Galaxies selected as starbursting provide a conduit through which other physical processes can be related, such as major merging (as was done in R11), but also other processes, like those related to overdense environments (e.g., Moran et al.\ 2007; Oemler et al.\ 2009) or to secular galaxy evolution in the field (e.g., Goto 2006).
-Given the large variation in results seen both in our own sample and from contrasting our sample with those results from the literature, it is clear that significant work is necessary to understand the relationship between \emph{Herschel}-bright sources and galaxies undergoing ``normal" star formation, to better understand the nature of the star-forming MS, and to find proper methodologies to robustly define ``starburst" populations.
-It is outside the scope of this paper to attempt a precise definition of the term starburst based on the data presented here, and, indeed, our data generally preclude such possibility.
-Thus, we instead apply the term starburst to all galaxies detected in SPIRE in an agnostic view.
-Because we do not attempt to tie this phenomenon back to semi-analytic models nor calculate global, absolute quantities, it is sufficient that the term used in this paper is simply a proxy for ``strongly star-forming galaxy".
+While this discussion may appear to be a matter of semantics, the operational definition of the term starburst is an extremely important one in the study of galaxy evolution as such galaxies are connected to a physical phase of galaxy formation, which is then used in turn to contextualize the evolution of galaxies across a wide variety of environments (e.g., Goto 2006; Moran et al.\ 2007; Oemler et al.\ 2009; Dressler et al.\ 2013).
+Given the large variation in results seen both in our own sample and from contrasting our sample with those results from the literature, it is clear that significant work is necessary to understand the relationship between \emph{Herschel}-bright sources and galaxies undergoing normal star formation, to better understand the nature of the star-forming MS, and to find proper methodologies to robustly define starburst populations.
+It is outside the scope of this paper to attempt a precise definition of the term starburst, and, indeed, our data generally preclude such possibility.
+Thus, we instead apply the term starburst throughout this paper as a proxy for ``SPIRE-detected, strongly star-forming galaxy'' in an agnostic view.

-\subsection{General Properties of SPIRE Galaxies at Different TIR Luminosities}
+\subsection{General properties of SPIRE galaxies at different TIR luminosities}